 Click here to access our Virtual Tool Box full of the information you need to know to run a successful operation.

-October 2, 2015 – Ottawa, Ontario - Canadian Co-operative Wool Growers Limited (CCWG) has announced that effective immediately, the price of Shearwell CSIP ASET tags will increase to $2.05, subject to tag levies and CSIP fees where applicable.
-CCWG cites the depreciation of the Canadian dollar against the British pound as the contributing factor for the increases.
-Shearwell tags are manufactured in Scotland, and the weakening Canadian dollar has a significant impact on the landed cost of the tags.
-CCWG has worked extensively with the manufacturer to minimize price increases and will continue to monitor the impact of the strengthening British pound on tag costs.
+April 15, 2016 – Ottawa, Ontario - Canadian Co-operative Wool Growers Limited (CCWG) has announced that effective immediately, the price of Shearwell CSIP ASET tags will decrease to $1.95, subject to CSIP fees and tag levies where applicable.
+CCWG cites a slight increase in the Canadian dollar against the British pound and financial support from the UK tag manufacturer, Shearwell Data Limited as the contributing factors for the price cut.
+CCWG has worked extensively with manufacturers to manage tag costs to producers.

 The Canadian Sheep Federation is committed to ensuring the Canadian Sheep Identification Program (CSIP) evolves with the changing needs of producers, the industry and global market demands with a focus on being “affordable, flexible and effective.”
-In keeping with this purpose, the Canadian Sheep Federation will continue to explore opportunities for minimizing CSIP costs to producers while continuing to ensure an effective program.
+In keeping with this purpose, the Canadian Sheep Federation will continue to explore opportunities for minimizing CSIP costs to producers while continuing to ensure an effective national traceability program.